rvrohith94/automatic-winner/rules.md

 ## How we will assign (and reassign) tasks
 - Read the problem statement, analyze the work to be done, and divide it into a number of sub-tasks.
-- Depending on the complexity of each sub-task to be completed, the team members will take turns accordingly and complete the tasks.
+- Depending on the complexity of each sub-task to be completed, the team members will discuss first and then take turns accordingly and complete the tasks.

 ## How will we will track progress (and follow-up) on completion of tasks